ACT: Claimant Disputes Payment Schedule

 The Act permits claimants access to adjudication whether the construction contract is written or oral and even when the contract has no provision for progress payments and/or the contract is for a single supply at a fixed price.

 The process is simple and rapid.
-The adjudicator must make the determination within 10 business days (unless the parties agree to extend the time) from when the adjudicator notifies the parties of acceptance of the adjudication application.
+The adjudicator must make the decision within 10 business days (unless the parties agree to extend the time) from when the adjudicator notifies the parties of acceptance of the adjudication application.
 If the respondent's reasons for not paying are without merit, the respondent is generally liable for all adjudication fees.
 The process is usually entirely in writing.
 It was designed to be simple so as most parties would not require a lawyer.

-After adjudication, and if the respondent does not pay any determined amount by the relevant date, the claimant takes the adjudication certificate (available on application to Adjudicate Today) to the appropriate court and registers it as a judgment debt.
+After adjudication, and if the respondent does not pay any decided amount by the relevant date, the claimant takes the adjudication certificate (available on application to Adjudicate Today) to the appropriate court and registers it as a judgment debt.

 Prompt payment is vital to the stability and efficiency of the construction industry.
 Too often the party (the respondent) liable to pay for construction work or related goods or services, manufactures a dispute to deny, or try to delay, payment.
 In other situations, respondents try to string out the time for payment with promises of future work if only the claimant just waits a bit longer.
 The Act bars "pay when paid" and/or "paid if paid" as reasons for withholding a payment and overturns them even if they are allowed by the contract.
 It also provides a minimum rate of interest on late progress payments.